Dr. Charles Miller

 Lorena first joined the Triangle Veterinary Hospital team in 2004 after being referred here by a friend and client.
 She serves as the Hospital Manager, and her favorite part of the work is getting to see happy, healthy pets be returned to their loving and appreciative owners.

-Lorena and her husband, Charles, live in Haw River with their beloved West Highland white terrier, Polo.
+Lorena and her husband, Charles, live in Haw River.
 They have two grown sons, Franco and Marco.

 Team Lead – Veterinary Technicians, Kennel Staff

 For Reggie, caring for animals isn’t just a hobby, or even a career.
 It’s something that brings joy to his heart on a daily basis—he simply can’t imagine doing anything else!
 Reggie has been caring for the area’s pets here at Triangle Veterinary Hospital for 18 years.